solid/data-interoperability-panel/resource-metadata/hypothesis.md

 ACL resources as defined by [Web Access Control](https://github.com/solid/web-access-control-spec) MUST be supported as a resource metadata type by Solid servers.

-ACL metadata resources are discoverable by the client via ```rel=acl``` and ```rel=http://www.w3.org/ns/solid/terms#resource```
+ACL metadata resources are discoverable by the client via ```rel=acl```.

-An ACL metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the two resources reside on the same Solid server.
+An ACL metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.

 To access or manage an ACL meta resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Control](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.